Trading Bots

 **Use Case**: Complex market conditions with asymmetric liquidity

-Strategy: Similar to Route 1 but with premium payment structure
+**Strategy**: Similar to Route 1 but with a premium payment structure

 **Execution Flow:**